 This structure helps keep websites organized while providing an intuitive browsing experience for users.
 Additionally, it can help designers create visually appealing layouts that benefit from hierarchy and balance whitespace.

 Full-Screen Photo Layout

-Full-screen photo layout is a great way to show off large images on websites.
-This layout has the capability to fill an entire screen and display detailed, high-quality photos in their full glory.
-With this layout, visitors are able to focus on the content of the photo and easily navigate around with certain design elements like arrows and indicators.
+Full-screen photo layout is a great way to show off large website images.
+This layout can fill an entire screen and display detailed, high-quality photos in their full glory.
+With this layout, visitors can focus on the content of the photo and easily navigate around with certain design elements like arrows and indicators.